Meituan-AutoML/VisionLLaMA/PRETRAIN.md

 ## Acknowledgement

-Our code is based on [mmpretrain](https://github.com/open-mmlab/mmpretrain.git), thanks for their great work.
+Our code is based on [mmpretrain](https://github.com/open-mmlab/mmpretrain.git).
+Thanks for their great work.
+Specifically, we start from [this commit id](https://github.com/open-mmlab/mmpretrain/commit/17a886cb5825cd8c26df4e65f7112d404b99fe12).